home-assistant/home-assistant.io/source/_integrations/yamaha.markdown

 ### Supported operations

-- Media players created by yamaha support powering on/off, mute, volume control and source selection.
+- Media players created by Yamaha support powering on/off, mute, volume control and source selection.
 Playback controls, for instance play and stop are available for sources that supports it.
 - The `play_media` service is implemented for `NET RADIO` source